Dynamic Managed Workspace Framework Introduction

 Workspace Name Designation

 The Dynamic Managed Workspace needs to designate a workspace name to be used by the application.
-The Dynamic Managed Workspace utilizes two variables to designate the V8 and CONNECT Edition workspaces.
-These are _DYNAMIC_V8WWORKSPACENAME and _DYNAMIC_CEWORKSPACENAME.
-These variables are defined in the file WorkArea PWSetup* and located within the WorkArea in a folder called _PWSetup
+The Dynamic Managed Workspace utilizes one variables the CONNECT Edition workspaces.
+This _DYNAMIC_CEWORKSPACENAME.
+This variable is defined in the file WorkArea PWSetup* and located within the WorkArea in a folder called _PWSetup.

 To accomplish this, the WorkArea PWSetup .cfg file may contain syntax similar to this: